ydangleapps/react-native-boot/README.md

 ```
 "scripts": {
-    "start": "node ./node_modules/react-native-boot/cli.js",
-    "boot": "node ./node_modules/react-native-boot/cli.js"
+    "start": "node ./node_modules/react-native-boot/cli.js"
 }
 ```

 ## Usage

 Now that you have the tool installed, you can run your app with `npm start`.
-You can also run any of the commands by doing `npm run boot <CMD>`, or `yarn boot <CMD>`.
+You can also run any of the commands by doing `npm start <CMD>`.
 See below for a list of available commands.

 Command         | Description
 ----------------|---------------------